mattdavida/MortalShellMod/README.md

 ## 🎯 Overview

-MattsMod is a **comprehensive UE4SS-based modification** for Mortal Shell, a 4-year-old souls-like that's seeing renewed interest ( for me ) with the announcement of Mortal Shell 2.
+MattsMod is a **comprehensive UE4SS-based modification** for Mortal Shell, souls-like that's seeing renewed interest ( for me ) with the announcement of Mortal Shell 2.
 This mod provides extensive gameplay enhancements, shell unlocks, combat modifications, and quality-of-life improvements through intuitive hotkeys and powerful behind-the-scenes hooks.

 Perfect for veterans wanting to experience the game differently, newcomers needing assistance, or anyone wanting to explore all content without the traditional grind and have a little fun.